ambekarsameer96/ambekarsameer96.github.io/_pages/cv.md

 Education
 ======
-* BTech in Computer Science and Engineering, VTU, 2018
+* BE (Bachelor of Engineering) in Computer Science and Engineering, VTU, 2018

 Research experience
 ======